infinum/qa-handbook/Testing/Testing - Prerelease.md

 - Make sure that you find out which browsers are supported for your app.
 - Choose the two most used browsers.
 The first should be your main testing browser, and on a second one you should do a limited regression test (with paying attention to browser differences).
-If there is time, you can do a limited regression test on other supported browsers, too.
+If there is time, you can do a limited regression test on other supported browsers too.

 ### Not applicable for Web Apps: